KodeByKalab/gmx-interface/README.md

 ### Beta [Click Here to see the Prototype]

 ### What is Perped?
 [Click Here to Learn More]
-Perped uses a GMX-like user interface with a first party oracle (being developed in collaboration with API3), using off-chain http calls through Moralis or Alchemy to trigger liquidations.
-Since there’s no consensus that needs to be reached it’s cheaper to deploy more assets, which helps solve the mev problem.
+Perped uses a GMX-like user interface with a first party oracle (being developed in collaboration with API3), using off-chain http calls through Moralis/Alchemy to trigger liquidations.
+Since there’s no consensus that needs to be reached it’s cheaper to deploy more assets, which helps solve the mev problem for users.

 ### Roadmap [Click Here to See the Future of Perped]